Squishy6094/character-select-coop/Comm-Links.md

-# Super Mario 64 Model Commisions
+# Super Mario 64 Model Commissions
 Here you can find Model/Pack Creators avalible for commissioning!
-This Page will include their prices, a preview image of their work, and links where you can find them!
+This Page will include their prices, a preview image of their work/prices, and links where you can find them!

 ## Wibblus - 25$ (USD)